Monday March 2nd, 2026

 I put Nugget to sleep.

-He'd become terribly thin, often incontinent though he continued to try the toilet and the box I'd gotten him - and he showed little interest or movement.
 He wasn't hiding or obviously in pain - but he seemed to no longer have joy or comfort.

-When she described what was going to happen, I began to cry - I couldn't not, and I didn't want to hold it in.
+When she described what was going to happen, then, I began to cry - I couldn't not, and I didn't want to hold it in.

 I asked to hold him throughout.
 She encouraged it, and I held him - so small and light against my chest as I leaned back on the sofa - supporting him as we had so many times before.
-He was quiet in my arms, patient as he had been for the last few weeks - trusting and there, patient but not really happy nor unhappy.

-It seemed to be just seconds later that she used the stethescope to list for his heart and said "he has passed on now."
-I didn't really understand her yet - he was till warm and soft in my arms - but then I moved my hand and his neck was so without animation, so loose I felt afraid I'd break his neck - he was no longer there - that life underlying even sleep that protected his neck, that predator/prey alertness even in the deepest sleep - was gone.
+I didn't really understand her yet - he was still warm and soft in my arms - but then I moved my hand and his neck was so without animation, so loose, I felt afraid I'd break it - he was no longer there - that awareness that underlies even sleep, which protected his neck - that predator/prey alertness even in the deepest sleep - was gone.

-Then she quietly left.
 As the door closed, I sobbed in loss.

 Things I loved about Nugget...